So often I am asked if it is legal to record one’s employer. Other times, I am asked whether one should record their employer.

 Before recording your employer, it’s important to ask yourself, why are you recording your employer, what are you going to do with that recording and how will it help or hurt your situation.
 If you find yourself in a situation where you feel you are being bullied or harassed by your employer with few alternatives, it is a good idea to speak with an employment lawyer first before making that recording.

-Lecker & Associates is a Toronto employment law firm that has fought for employees for over 35 years.
+Our team of Toronto employment lawyers at Lecker & Associates has fought for employees for over 35 years.
 We specialize as Employee lawyers and act as employee-side legal counsel.
 We have been involved in thousands of cases involving wrongful dismissal, constructive dismissal, employment law in Ontario, employment contracts, sexual harassment in the workplace, short and long-term disability claims.